Asha de Vos: Life and career

 De Vos was born in 1979 in Sri Lanka.
 When she was six years old her parents would bring her second-hand National Geographic magazines.
 She would look through the pages and "imagine that that would be me one day – going places where no-one else would ever go and seeing things no-one else would ever see", inspiring her to dream of being an "adventure-scientist".

-De Vos's primary education was at Ladies’ College, Colombo and after completing her primary education followed by the Colombo International School, she moved to Scotland for her undergraduate studies in marine and environmental biology at the University of St. Andrews.
-She went on to gain her master's in integrative bio-sciences at the University of Oxford and a PhD from the University of Western Australia.
+De Vos attended C.M.S.
+Ladies' College, Colombo and Colombo International School.
+She moved to Scotland for her undergraduate studies in marine and environmental biology at the University of St. Andrews.
+She gained her master's in integrative bio-sciences at the University of Oxford and a PhD from the University of Western Australia.
 De Vos is the first and only Sri Lankan to gain a PhD in marine mammal research.

 De Vos had served as a senior programme officer in the marine and coastal unit of the International Union for Conservation of Nature.
 She founded the Sri Lankan Blue Whale Project in 2008, which forms the first long-term study on blue whales within the northern Indian Ocean.
 She discovered through her research that an unrecognized unique population of blue whales, previously thought to migrate every year, stayed in waters near Sri Lanka year-round.
 Due to de Vos's research, the International Whaling Commission has designated Sri Lankan blue whales as a species in urgent need of conservation research and has started collaborating with the Sri Lankan government on whale ship strikes.
 De Vos is an invited member of the IUCN Species Survival Commission's Cetacean Specialist Group.
 She was a post-doctoral scholar at the University of California Santa Cruz and a guest blogger for National Geographic.